-In Vienna, the man most responsible for the evil war of 1914-18, Franz Joseph, being fawned over by fun loving high society ladies
+In Vienna, Franz Joseph being fawned over by fun loving high society ladies.

 Europe's first great war of the twentieth century had roots deep in history: conquerors holding that they had the right to rule people without their consent and that the gods approved or had directed the conquest.
 It was a heritage that belonged to much of Europe.

-From Vienna the Habsburg monarch, Franz Joseph I (Francis-Joseph I), ruled by right of birth.
+From Vienna the Habsburg monarch, Franz Joseph I (Francis-Joseph I), ruled by right of birth – an ages-old institution.
 Like other monarchs the Habsburgs had extended their rule where they could and called themselves emperors.
-Franz Joseph and other monarchs thought this right and proper.
-Most of them did it, which reinforced the rightness of it for each of them, and there was the approval by the monarch's patriotic and loyal subjects, who were awed by the tradition and grandeur.
-Some of whom looked upon their king as a father figure.
-And helping Franz Joseph in seeing himself as right and good was support by his church, which blessed and dignified him and saw him as defending and spreading the faith.
+Franz Joseph and other monarchs thought this right and proper, the monarchs reinforcing the rightness of it for each of them.
+And there was the approval of their loyal subjects who were awed by the tradition and grandeur.
+Some looked upon their king, or emperor, as a father figure.
+And helping Franz Joseph in seeing himself as right and good was supported by his church, which blessed and dignified him and saw him as defending and spreading the faith.

-The imperialism of emperors conflicted with nationalism – with people wishing to be rid of foreign rule – which was especially strong in the late 1800s and early 1900s.
-This conflict extended into the twentieth century.
-It was this conflict that sparked the Great War that began in 1914.
-And the Great War became the foundation of World War II and marked political and social developments for the entire century – to be called the century of hate.
+The imperialism of emperors conflicted with nationalism and people wishing to be rid of foreign rule – especially strong in the late 1800s and early 1900s and extended into the twentieth century – to be called the century of hate.

-Peace benefited trade and a nation or empire's economy, but emperors were not dominated by the idea of maintaining peace for the sake of economic well being.
-That was hardly a traditional among autocratic imperialists.
-Neither was refraining from war because a lot of people would be killed.
-The imperial tradition glorified warfare, and at this point in history a lot of influential people still saw warfare as providing their fellow countrymen with the manly spirit necessary for success.
+Peace benefited trade and a nation's economy, but emperors were not dominated by the idea of maintaining peace for the sake of economic well-being.
+The imperial tradition glorified warfare, and at this point in history a lot of influential people still saw warfare as providing their fellow countrymen with the manly spirit necessary for national success.

-Tsar Nicholas II of Russia had an empire that extended to Germany's border and included Turkic peoples.
-The Habsburg monarch Franz Joseph I ruled over an empire called Austria-Hungary that included Germans, Hungarians, Czechs, Slovaks, Slovenes, Croats, some Poles, Ukrainians and Serbs.
-And Turkey controlled an empire – the Ottoman Empire – which included Arabia, Palestine, what is now Israel, and North Africa.
+As for empires, Tsar Nicholas II of Russia had an empire that extended to Germany's border and included Turkic peoples.
+The Habsburg monarch Franz Joseph ruled over an empire that included Germans, Hungarians, Czechs, Slovaks, Slovenes, Croats, some Poles, Ukrainians and Serbs.
+And Turkey controlled an empire that included Arabia, Palestine and North Africa.

-As men of power by accident of birth, monarchs were not always the brightest of men – which was to make its contribution to the outbreak of World War I. He had always worked diligently, rising to attend to his duties before dawn.
+As men of power by accident of birth, monarchs were not always the brightest of men or equipped to challenge tradition.
+Franz Joseph wasn't thought of as intellectually bright or accomplished.
+People were judging their leaders by other standards.
+Franz Joseph had always worked diligently, rising to attend to his duties before dawn.
 He was courteous and kind to those around him.
 He loved his wife and was fervently devout.
-The Habsburgs had ruled since the tenth century, and Franz Joseph believed that rule by the head of his family was ordained by God.
-As he saw it he ruled by divine right rather than by accident and opportune marriages as some critics suggested.

-Franz Joseph had ruled since 1848 – when he was eighteen.
-In the 1860s, after a short and bloody war against Italians and the French, Franz Joseph was forced to give up rule in northern Italy, but he never accepted the loss of his Italian lands.
-He believed that it was his duty to leave to his heir an empire as big as it was when he inherited it, and to compensate for the loss of territory in Italy he decided to extend his rule into Bosnia and Herzegovina (Hercegovina).
+Franz Joseph was moved to keep his empire as great as it was when he had inherited it.
+In the 1860s, after a short and bloody war against Italians and the French, he was forced to give up rule in northern Italy, but he never accepted the loss of his Italian lands, and to compensate for that loss he decided to extend his rule into Bosnia and Herzegovina.